aquuamon/PCemon-Center/README.md

 Hi!
 REST is a part of the PCemon Center Suite, it will help restore your PC health. :)

-The lastest version can be find at, https://github.com/Vattenpistol/PCemon-Center/releases.
+The lastest version can be found at, https://github.com/Vattenpistol/PCemon-Center/releases.

 -----------
 GETTING STARTED